 To further complicate matters, sometimes other conditions may have signs that also look a little like sundowners.
 For example:

-- Congestive heart failure and kidney failure in dogs may negatively affect blood flow to the brain.
+- Congestive heart failure in dogs and kidney failure in dogs may negatively affect blood flow to the brain.
 This can lead to cognitive changes.

 - Osteoarthritis in dogs can cause a dog to be less active or more touchy when handled.